monsterkodi/koffee/README.md

      log 'a:' a , 'd:' 3
 ```

-We are probably reaching the limits of minimalism here.
+We are probably reaching the limits of minimalism here :)

 ## Config arguments